Wa101001/Indexation-Web/TP3/README.md

-# Document Search and Ranking System
+# Query expansion and ranking

 This project provides a simple yet effective way to search and rank documents based on user queries.
 It consists of two main components: query processing and document ranking, including an implementation of the BM25 algorithm for sophisticated ranking capabilities.